 One thing that has been consistent since the beginning: Dota 2 tournaments deal with millions.
 Smaller events on a local scale will have more “normal” amounts, but most Dota 2 events have something big at stake.
 The International, the biggest championship in the league, has continuously increased that prize money, year after year.
 Let’s not forget that part of it is even crowdfunded by the community itself through microtransactions in-game.
 But those sums are also the reason why Dota 2 is considered the most lucrative eSports scene.

-13. The Top 5 of the highest earning players is dominated by N0Tail from Denmark with over $7 million earned.
+13. The Top 5 of the highest-earning players are dominated by N0Tail from Denmark with over $7 million earned.

 (Source: eSports Earnings)